Who to Contact

 303-234 Concession Street, Kingston, ON K7K 2B7

 Gerretsen has publicly advocated for the southern route and a Kingston stop.
-His office is a useful pressure point to ensure any southern route commitment comes with community protections and environmental safeguards.
+His office is a useful pressure point to ensure community protections and environmental safeguards.

 Member of Parliament · Leeds–Grenville Corridor